Thomas Pelham-Holles, 1st Duke of Newcastle: Early life

 Thomas Pelham was born in London on 21 July 1693 the eldest son of Thomas Pelham, 1st Baron Pelham, by his second wife, the former Lady Grace Holles, younger sister of John Holles, 1st Duke of Newcastle-upon-Tyne.
 He studied at Westminster School and was admitted as a fellow commoner at Clare College, Cambridge, in 1710.
 Pelham's uncle died in 1711, and his father the next year, both leaving their large estates to their nephew and son.
 When he came of age in 1714, Lord Pelham was one of the greatest landowners in the kingdom, enjoying enormous patronage in the county of Sussex.
 One stipulation of his uncle's will was that his nephew add Holles to his name, which he faithfully did, thereafter styling himself as Thomas Pelham-Holles.
-A long-standing legal dispute over the estate with his Aunt was finally settled in 1714.
+A long-standing legal dispute over the estate with his aunt was finally settled in 1714.

 He increasingly identified with Whig politics, like his father and uncle, but whereas they had been moderate in their views, he grew increasingly more partisan and militant in his views.
-Britain was very divided between Whigs who favoured the succession of George of Hanover after Queen Anne's death and Tories who supported the return of the Jacobite James Stuart, known later as the 'old pretender'.
+Britain was very divided between Whigs, who favoured the succession of George of Hanover after Queen Anne's death, and Tories, who supported the return of the Jacobite James Stuart, known later as the 'old pretender'.
 This issue dominated British politics during the last few years of Queen Anne's reign, leading up to her death in 1714, and had a profound impact on the future career of the young Duke of Newcastle.
 He joined the Hannover Club and the Kit Kat Club, both leading centres of Whig thinking and organisation.
 Newcastle House in London became his premier residence.

 Early political career

+Royal favour

 Newcastle vigorously sustained the Whigs at Queen Anne's death and had much influence in making the Londoners accept King George I, even organising so-called 'Newcastle mobs' to fight with rival Jacobites in the street.

 His services were too great to be neglected by the new Hanoverian king, and in 1714, he was created Earl of Clare, and in 1715 Marquess of Clare and Duke of Newcastle-upon-Tyne, two titles previously held by his late uncle John Holles.
-He also became Lord-Lieutenant of the Counties of Middlesex and Nottingham and a Knight of the Garter.
+He also became Lord-Lieutenant of the counties of Middlesex and Nottingham and a Knight of the Garter.
 In his new position, he was in charge of suppressing Jacobitism in the counties under his control.
 In Middlesex, he arrested and questioned 800 people and drew up a Voluntary Defence Association to defend the county.
 In 1715, he became involved in a riot that ended with two men being killed, and Newcastle fleeing along rooftops.
 The succession of George I was secured in late 1715 by the defeat of a Jacobite army at the Battle of Preston and the subsequent flight of the Old Pretender.